georgesjamous/storekit2-types-typescript/README.md

 ## Contribution

-I created this package to quickly access the types for StoreKit-V2
+I created this package to quickly access the types for Apple Store StoreKit-V2

-Feel free to open a PR and contribute to it.
+It is incomplete and more areas can be covered, feel free to open a PR and contribute to it.